-Knowsley Council join Knowsley’s local policing team in urging residents to be especially vigilant when it comes to looking after their vehicles during the summer months.
+Knowsley Council are joining Knowsley’s local policing team in urging residents to be especially vigilant when it comes to looking after their vehicles during the warmer months.

 - Lock your vehicle when parked on your drive.
 This greatly reduces the possibility of it being targeting by an opportunistic thief.